atdl4net/atdl4net/README.md

 ## License

 Atdl4net was originally dual-licensed by its creator but commercial licensing was subsequently abandoned.

-The code is currently licensed under the GNU LESSER GENERAL PUBLIC LICENSE, v2.1, but plans are underway to migrate to the MIT License shortly.
+The software is now licensed under the MIT License.

 FIX Protocol and FIXatdl are trademarks or service marks of FIX Protocol Limited